What Bugs Eat Magnolia Trees?

 • Wash the aphids off the leaves with a stream of water from a hose.

-• Use insecticidal soap on young and delicate leaves as the neem oil can leave burns.
+• Use insecticidal soap on young and delicate leaves.

 Scale Insects